spencerparkin/AudioDataLib/README.md

 # AudioDataLib

-This is a C++ library that helps you work with audio data and audio files.
-Presently, this includes WAV files and MIDI files.
+When working with audio libraries (e.g., DirectSound, Oboe, SDL, etc.) that sit between you and the hardware, what they *do* for you is provide a way to send or receive an audio stream to or from the hardware.
+What they typically do *not do* is provide a way to load or save such audio data, convert it, mix it, or buffer it for real-time consumption.  *That*, however, is what this *this* library *does*.

-It does not provide access to audio hardware, but it can help you feed audio to, and consume audio from, an audio device using some other audio API, such as SDL or DirectSound.
+Written in C++, this library presently supports WAV and MIDI files.
+For real-time playback, it can stream encoded wave-form data to an audio device, and it can send appropriately timed MIDI messages to a MIDI device on a port.

 ## Dependencies